 It no longer a buzzword direct sourcing is becoming kind of more of a mainstream where talent can be attracted and engage.
 So when it comes to this direct sourcing topic, let's talk a little bit more.
 How does the talent curation fit into this direct sourcing modeling?
 And let's go around the table.

 Mark.
-Maybe you can take a headache first, first.
+Maybe you can take a headache first.

-Mark: Yeah.
+Mark Jones: Yeah.
 F for me it's, it's, it's the fundamental enabler of a direct sourcing model.
-And it really should be the first port of call for, for where an organization's go.
+And it really should be the first port of call for where an organization's go.
 And I think part of the success of any sort of talent curation has to be about having enough candidates in the pool.

 And so that talent pool density is, I think, is really important.
-So you've got to have enough candidates in there, but, but funding first and foremost, for me, it is.
+So you've got to have enough candidates in there but funding first and foremost, for me, it is.
 Organizations look at this in different ways.
-One way of looking at it is that this could be a home for your create deed workers for your alumnis for your recent retired.
+One way of looking at it is that this could be a home for your create deed workers for your alumni for your recent retired.

 So maybe you can share some science behind the, your journeys and how you're contributing in that curation funnel.
 Maybe Dan, you can go first.